souk4711/hakoniwa.d/README.md

   - cannot connect to a remote TCP port by default
   - cannot bind a local TCP port by default
 - app-specific configuration
-  - current supported applications can be found [here](./applications.md)
+  - current supported application profiles can be found [here](./applications.md)

 ## Requirements